 Who are these Gladiators?

 Caroline explores the connection between gladiatorial combat and the funeral practices of Campania.
 As the popularity of private gladiatorial increased over time, they increasingly moved out of the private sphere into the public spaces.
 Dr G and Caroline explore the spectacle offered at the inaugural games at the Colosseum and the famous bout overseen by Titus.

 Animals, criminals, gladiators – take your pick!
 They happen at different times and you can choose your time of day for the type of spectacle that takes your fancy.

-Drew takes you a journey through some of the source material we have for gladiators including Juvenal.
+Caroline takes you a journey through some of the source material we have for gladiators including Juvenal.
 You can enjoy more on gladiators here.